Activity for Alzheimer's

 The best puzzles for seniors with dementia including Alzheimer's disease present the user with a problem that is difficult enough to be a fun challenge, but not so hard that it becomes frustrating.
-The ideal puzzle choice will depend on the ability of the person who will be solving it.
+The ideal puzzle choice will depend on the ability and the interests of the person who will be solving it.
 Best Alzheimer's Products has puzzles for people in early stage and middle stage Alzheimer's disease.
-We also have more challenging puzzles for people with Mild Cognitive Impairment and some for seniors without cognitive issues but who are concerned about keeping their minds sharp.
+We also have more challenging puzzles that are suitable for people with Mild Cognitive Impairment and some for seniors without cognitive issues but who are concerned about keeping their minds sharp.

 Puzzles are therapeutic because they stimulate the brain.
-We know that puzzles ease behavioral symptoms associated with dementia, and can even improve memory and cognition.
+We clinical evidence that puzzles ease behavioral symptoms associated with dementia, and can even improve memory and cognition.
 Improvement is temporary, but can last days or even weeks, and that is significant.

-Jigsaw puzzles also provide a social setting; it is more fun to work a puzzle with others.
+In addition to cognitive stimulation, jigsaw puzzles also provide a social setting; it is more fun to work a puzzle with others.
 Socialization is very important for people with dementia who are often isolated much of the day.
-Our jigsaw puzzles have fewer than 50 large pieces, and pictures that are in no way childish.
-Not everyone will object to a puzzle with a picture of Sponge Bob, but some will.
+Most of our jigsaw puzzles have fewer than 50 large pieces, and pictures that are in no way childish.
+A wildlife painting is more age-appropriate for mature adults than is a picture of Sponge Bob, for example.

 Not all puzzles for Alzheimer's are jigsaw puzzles.
-There are Any activity that poses a problem to be solved can properly be called a puzzle, and any activity that requires the brain to be exercised is an appropriate puzzle for someone with Alzheimer's disease.
+Any activity that poses a problem to be solved can properly be called a puzzle, and any activity that requires the brain to be exercised is an appropriate puzzle for someone with Alzheimer's disease.
 Other types of puzzles include crossword and other paper puzzles, brain-teasers, mazes, and more.
-Our activity books are full of these other puzzle types, and have other brain activities as well.
+Our puzzle books are full of these other puzzle types, and contain other brain activities as well.